valsalinas/StarMart/README.md

 # Overview
 StarMart3 is an Android application designed to enhance the shopping experience by allowing users to select items based on different seasons and compile a shopping list.
 This application features a user-friendly interface with interactive buttons and media playback for an engaging user experience.

-## Created By: Joey Jimenez, Derick Gomez and Valerie Salinas
+## Created By: Valerie Salinas, Derick Gomez, Joey Jimenez

 # Features
 Welcome Screen: The main entry point of the application that navigates users to the season selection screen.